 Expect Resistance to Boundaries

 Marcia, like most emotionally abusive people, could be very sweet when she was in control and calling the shots.
-This 'sweetness' and this ability to charm and flatter, was was kept Austin coming back to her.
+This 'sweetness' and this ability to charm and flatter, was what kept Austin coming back to her.
 However, when she felt like she was losing control, she lashed out and became extremely aggressive.
 This pattern continued even after Austin ended the relationship.
 For the first few months after Austin cut off contact and attempted to set up boundaries, Marcia relentlessly resisted and refused to comply with Austin's "no contact" requests.
 When Austin blocked Marcia on most social media sites and on email, she refused to comply.
 She tried every possible means to contact him.
 She would pose as someone else in order to trick him into responding to her.
 She found obscure sites (like music sharing sites, which he had not thought of blocking) and sent messages to him through those platforms.
 She contacted his friends and asked them to get messages to him.
 She told those friends that Austin still loved her and was being controlled by his family.
 She would say things like: "Please contact Austin.
 I know he wants to be with me, but his family won't let him.
 What they are doing is evil. " She would ask these 'friends' to try and contact Austin secretly (without our knowledge) and encourage him to reach out to her.
 Of course, this didn't work, since all of Austin's close friends were aware of the situation and knew that he did not want any contact with Marcia.